Himani-wappnet/Weather_app/README.md

 6. Designed and implemented the home screen to display weather information.
 7. Used Redux for state management.
 8. Created a README.md file with installation steps and project information.

+## EditProfile Screen

+The `EditProfile` screen was implemented with the following features:

+- Updated user profile image with permission handling.
+- Utilized Firebase storage to store and retrieve user profile images.
+- Displayed an alert message on successful image update.
+- Navigated to the homepage after updating the profile image.

 ## ChatGPT